Most frequent questions and answers

 - Correcting your current voter registration certificate (on the back) and return it to the Voter Registrar.

 - Fill out a new voter registration application form and check the “change” box.

 - When you apply for or change your Texas driver’s license, change your voter information at the same time.

 If you have permanently changed counties you must re-register in the new county.
 This will also account for any name changes.
 The same registration process and registration deadlines still apply.
-Read more about how to register here.
+Read more in the section above.

 **If you miss the registration deadline, you may be eligible to vote using a limited ballot.
 This means you would vote on any measures or candidates your old and new county share in common.
 This is ONLY available during early voting.
 You may NOT vote using a limited ballot on election day.
 Read more about this process here.**